YCBS299/Siamese/Readme.md

 # Using Siamese Networks to recommend clothes
 The objectives of this project are to do a deep-dive into siamese networks and implementing and end-end solution

+This repo contains 3 different Siamese Networks for the MNIST, fashion_mnist, and clothing recommendation data set.

 <u> Model output </u>

 ![Alt text](./static/img/Modeloutput.jpg?raw=true "Title")

-This repo contains 3 different Siamese Networks for the MNIST, fashion_mnist, and tops data set.
-The tops data is our clothing database.
-The 3 models can be found in their respective folder.

 MNIST and Tops use Triplet Loss: